Creating a task definition using the console - Amazon Elastic Container Service

 1. Open the console at https://console.aws.amazon.com/ecs/v2.

-3. Choose Create new task definition, Create new task definition.
+3. On the Create new task definition menu, choose Create new task definition.

 4. For Task definition family, specify a unique name for the task definition.

 5. For Launch type, choose the application environment.
-The console default is AWS Fargate (serverless).
-Amazon ECS performs validation using this value to ensure the task definition parameters are valid for the infrastructure type.
+The console default is AWS Fargate (which is serverless).
+Amazon ECS uses this value to perform validation to ensure that the task definition parameters are valid for the infrastructure type.

 6. For Operating system/Architecture, choose the operating system and CPU architecture for the task.

-To run your task on a 64-bit ARM architecture, select Linux/ARM64.
+To run your task on a 64-bit ARM architecture, choose Linux/ARM64.
 For more information, see Runtime platform.

 To run your AWS Fargate tasks on Windows containers, choose a supported Windows operating system.
-For more information, see Task Operating Systems.
+For more information, see Operating Systems and architectures.

 7. For Task size, choose the CPU and memory values to reserve for the task.
 The CPU value is specified as vCPUs and memory is specified as GB.